 That leaves Cozumel, Mexico with a good representation of the other three kinds of sea turtles.
 Hawksbill sea turtles, green sea turtles, and loggerhead sea turtles are quite frequently spotted here, especially by recreational scuba divers.

-Is Cozumel a Marine Protected Area?
+Are Cozumel Turtles in a Marine Protected Area?

 Cozumel is a valued natural environment and has domestic protection from Mexico’s ministry of natural resources and the environment (SEMARNAT).
 The coral reefs and southern mangroves have the additional designation as a protected national marine park, the Parque Nacional Arrecifes de Cozumel.